deepak140596/chrome-extension-starter-antd/README.md

 4. Select the dist folder in the root directory
 5. Click on the extension icon in the browser to use the extension

-# How to use Oasis library
+# How to use Design library
 Have all the design system typography and colors implemented.

 To use this :